aniekannu/GRE-case-study/README.md

 # GRE-case-study
-Code base showing my implementation of the API Consumption case study solution
+Code base (Java) showing my implementation of the API Consumption case study solution

 This is a REST API application that is designed to retrieve data points from the Twin-Cities Metro Transit Web Services portal.